 Meaningfully address climate change

-After Hurricane Harvey, Texans can no longer ignore climate change as the issue of national security that threatens our survival and our kids’ and grandkids' future that it plainly is.
+After Hurricane Harvey, Texas deserves leaders who do not ignore the science on climate change.
+It's an issue that threatens our national security, that threatens our survival, and threatens our kids’ and grandkids' future.
 We have to rejoin the Paris Climate Accords so that America can lead as a world clean energy superpower.
 We can create good-paying jobs, slash carbon pollution at home and around the world, and ensure that no Americans are left behind as we scale up a clean energy economy.

 Texas is already a leader in wind energy.
 We can continue to lead there, striving to put Texas at the forefront of an America that is a clean energy superpower, all while creating real, good-paying jobs right here in Texas while reducing carbon pollution at home.